Silesian independence: Autonomous Silesian Voivodeship (1920–1939)

 The Treaty of Versailles resolved that a plebiscite be conducted so that the local population could decide whether Upper Silesia should be assigned to Poland or to Germany.
-Before the plebiscite took place, two Silesian Uprisings supporting the Polish option had broken out.
+Before the plebiscite took place, two Silesian uprisings supporting the Polish option had broken out.
 A third uprising occurred after the plebiscite.

 Based on the results of the plebiscite, which was held on 20 March 1921, Upper Silesia was divided between Poland and Germany.
 The Polish part was incorporated as the Silesian Voivodeship.
 After the referendum of 1921, the German-Polish Accord on East Silesia (Geneva Convention) was concluded on 15 May 1922 and dealt with the constitutional and legal future of Upper Silesia, as part of it had become Polish territory.

+After parts of Upper Silesia were annexed to Poland, separatist activity waned.
+The newly created Silesian Voivodeship became an arena of struggle between German and Polish nationalist movements.
+There was no room for a third force, and Silesians were forced to take one side or the other; Silesian Voivode Michał Grażyński stated: "we Poles like clear-cut situations and value defined characters.
+That is why we respect honest Czechs and Germans, but we cannot tolerate any intermediate types".
+However, the policy of Polonisation was highly unpopular among Upper Silesians, which was reflected in the results of the municipal elections of 19 November 1926, also known as the second Silesian plebiscite.
+In this election, Silesians voted for German parties in protest, which allowed German parties to win a majority in some districts: in Katowice – 56.7%, in Świętochłowice – 54.3%, and in Królewska Huta (Chorzów) – as much as 70.3%.
+Upper Silesians voted for German minority parties (the German minority accounted for approximately 7% of the population of the Silesian Voivodeship).